 This homemade candy corn recipe produces delicious candy corn look-alikes that liven up any Halloween party.
 The taste and texture of these candies is different from standard candy corn--they are much softer than waxy store-bought candy corn, and have a sweet vanilla-marshmallow taste.
 This is not a difficult recipe, but it is time-consuming because the candy corn kernels must be cut out individually.
 To speed the process, you can use purchased fondant or white marzipan instead of following this recipe.
 Be sure to check out the photo tutorial with step-by-step instructions showing how to make homemade candy corn.

-- 8 oz. miniature marshmallows (4 cups not packed, or half of a 16 oz. bag)
+- 8 ounces miniature marshmallows (4 cups not packed or half of a 16 oz. bag)

 1. Dust your counter or a large cutting board with powdered sugar.
 Place the marshmallows and the water in a large microwave-safe bowl.
 Microwave on high for 1 minute, until the marshmallows are puffy and expanded.

 2. Stir the marshmallows with a rubber spatula until they are melted and smooth.
 If some marshmallow pieces remain, return to the microwave for 30-45 seconds, until the marshmallow mixture is entirely smooth and free of lumps.